Cincinnati 41, Connecticut 16

 Cincinnati 41, Connecticut 16: Brendon Kay threw for 300 yards and four touchdowns to lead the Bearcats to a convincing American Athletic Conference victory at home.

 The senior threw touchdowns to Chris Moore, Blake Annen and Max Morrison, and also ran for a score in the first half for the Bearcats (5-2, 2-1 AAC).
-Moore also caught a touchdown from fullback Jordan Luallen out of a wildcat formation for Cincinnati, which plays at Memphis on Oct.
-30.
+Moore also caught a touchdown from fullback Jordan Luallen out of a wildcat formation for Cincinnati.

-Freshman quarterback Tim Boyle started well in his second career game for the Huskies (0-6, 0-2 AAC) before throwing an interception late in the first half that lead to a Bearcat touchdown.
+Freshman quarterback Tim Boyle started well in his second career game for the Huskies (0-6, 0-2) before throwing an interception late in the first half that lead to a Bearcat touchdown.
 Boyle finished 22-of-39 for 310 yards, and Max DeLorenzo scored on a 12-yard run in the loss.

 Kay, who completed his final 15 passes last week against Temple and his first four against the Huskies, was 12-of-18 for 236 yards in the first half despite injuring his wrist early in the second quarter.
 He threw a second-half touchdown to Anthony McClung and finished 17-of-24.

-Devon Drane had the first of three interceptions by Doyle and returned it 47 yards to set up a 1-yard touchdown run by Kay.
-Geremy Davis had a career-high 148 yards receiving on eight receptions, and Marquise Vann returned a fumble 40 yards for a touchdown for the Huskies, who next play at Central Florida, which upset Louisville on Friday.
+Deven Drane had the first of three interceptions by Boyle and returned it 47 yards to set up a 1-yard touchdown run by Kay.
+Geremy Davis had a career-high 140 yards receiving on eight receptions, and Marquise Vann returned a fumble 40 yards for a touchdown for the Huskies, who next play at Central Florida, which upset Louisville on Friday.

 GAME NOTEBOOK: The Bearcats opened the game with a 56-yard reception by Mekale McKay. ...
 Silverberry Mouhon had two sacks and now leads the Bearcats with 5.5 this season ...
 The Huskies are 0-6 for the first time since 1977.

-Note: (Updated: REMOVED: AAC from Huskies record CORRECTED: Deven, not Devon in para 5 CORRECTED: 140 yards for Davis in graph 5)